-To disentangle the dynamics of CA within the eurozone members, Figure 2 reports the trends of current account averages for core and peripheral countries.
+To disentangle the dynamics of CA within the Eurozone members, Figure 2 reports the trends of current account averages for core and peripheral countries.
 The core countries are Germany, Austria, Finland, Belgium, the Netherlands and France, while the periphery group is composed of Italy, Spain, Portugal, Ireland and Greece.

 Observing the dynamics of intra-area CA balances it is evident that while in the pre-euro period there was no substantial divergence on average between core and peripheral countries, from 2000, when the EMU was completed, the divergences and the dispersion of current account positions in the member countries become evident.
-Although this trend can be considered part of a more global phenomenon among the advanced economies due to capital liberalisation, it was particularly pronounced within the European Union (see Figure 2, in the Appendix).
+Although this trend can be considered part of a more global phenomenon among the advanced economies due to capital liberalization, it was particularly pronounced within the European Union.